SIGCOMM21-5G/artifact/Web-Browsing/README.md

 * Matplotlib (>=3.1.3)
 * graphviz (>=0.16)

+---

 ## Data Analysis

 #### Step 1 (Data Preprocessing)

-* The dataset is large due to which the preprocessing can take X to Y hours to complete on a normal laptop.
+The dataset is large due to which the preprocessing can take X to Y hours to complete on a normal laptop.
 To save time, we provide fully processed dataset.

-Skip preprocessing step
+*Follow these instructions to skip preprocessing step*
    - Download the repository to your computer
    - Replace `dataset_processed` folder with the one in [Google Drive](https://drive.google.com/drive/u/1/folders/1ADDPvkAGiRTYAIxJJUzuY_UhMTW9Ifm0)
    - Proceed to step 2

-Preprocess complete dataset
+*Follow these instructions to preprocess complete dataset*
    - Download the repository to your computer
    - Replace the `raw_dataset` with the one in [Google Drive](https://drive.google.com/drive/u/1/folders/1ADDPvkAGiRTYAIxJJUzuY_UhMTW9Ifm0)
    - Run `python preprocessing.py`
+   - After the preprocessing is complete, two pickle files `WebSet.pickle` and `fileStatistics.pickle` will be saved in the `processed_dataset` folder.
+Details of the pickle files can be found [here](the WebSet.pickle and fileStatistics.pickle will be saved in your current directory.).

 By default, `raw_dataset` and `processed_data` contain sample files that one could use to test the environment or play with it.

-#### 2. Generate the Plots and Results
+#### Step 2 (Generate the plots)

-Once the full pickle files are ready, we can use the following bash command to generate all the results and plots.
+Once the both pickle files are present in `processed_dataset` folder, we can use the following bash command to generate all the results and plots.

 ```bash
 bash plot-section6.sh